 Climate and Decarbonisation

-Addressing climate change is now a political and societal priority.
+Addressing climate change is a political, economic and societal priority.
 Its impacts will have a profound effect on our way of life.

 Construction product manufacturers are central to the changes.
 Not only are they implementing changes to their manufacture processes, but they are also innovating for the products that will enable the built environment to be more resilient to the changes brought by climate change.

-The use of materials is under review as it too has decarbonisation potential, can more be done with less, can products have a life after their initial use, and if so is this by return to the original manufacturer, or if decades later is such a reuse or recycle dependent on a new type of material or product broker.
+How materials and products are used is also increasingly under scrutiny as it too has decarbonisation potential - can more be done with less, can products have a life after their initial use, and is such reuse or recycling (often decades later) dependent on a new type of material or product broker.

 Delivering a low carbon built environment requires collaboration along the entire construction lifecycle.
 There are no simple one solution answers, but manufacturers are crucial to the new systems to be developed.